MicrosoftDocs/winrt-api/windows.management.update/windowsupdateitem.md

 ## -description

-This class is a property bag of information regarding an update that was previously completed.
+Represents a property bag of information regarding an update that was previously completed.

 ## -remarks

 ## -see-also

 ## -examples